ibm-cloud-docs/containers/kubernetes-service-cli.md

 For most use cases, [set up the API key](/docs/containers?topic=containers-users#api_key) for the region and resource group with the appropriate infrastructure permissions.
 If you need to use another infrastructure account that differs from your current account, [set up manual credentials](/docs/containers?topic=containers-users#credentials).

 **How do I control what actions the users can perform?**<br>
-After infrastructure credentials are set up, you can control what actions your users can perform by assigning them [{{site.data.keyword.Bluemix_notm}} IAM platform roles](/docs/containers?topic=containers-access_reference#iam_platform).
+After infrastructure credentials are set up, you can control what actions your users can perform by assigning them [{{site.data.keyword.cloud_notm}} IAM platform roles](/docs/containers?topic=containers-access_reference#iam_platform).

 ```
 ibmcloud ks infra-permissions-get --region REGION [--json] [-s]